ustcfdm/learn-gate/README.md

 However, in my test, it does not display anything.
 Why?
 In addition, it says this command should be used after the initialization.
 Again, I found other examples use this command **before** initialization.

+# Digitizer

+This part seems to be very complicated ...

+# Source

+There is a command `gps` in GATE, which is not described.
+According to [GEANT4 document](https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/GettingStarted/generalParticleSource.html), `gps` should mean **General Particle Source**.
+In addition, some commands related to `gps` are deprecated, for example,

+`
+/gate/source/twogamma/gps/centre 0 0 0 cm
+`

+is shown to be deprecated, where `twogamma` is the source name defined by users.
+It seems that it should be replaced with

+`
+/gate/source/twogamma/gps/pos/centre 0 0 0 cm
+`

+which is shown (in Qt window) that it has the same effect as

+`
+/gate/source/twogamma/gps/position 0 0 0 cm
+`

+(Pretty confusing!)
+So I recommend checking the message in Qt window, which can be opened with command

+`
+Gate --qt
+`

+# Data output